|by David Eide||.|

 This is why, finally, there must be art and philosophy and healthy institutions that are pulling out the very best from people with temporary charge of the institutions.
 These are not inspirational times I am afraid.

 America simply presents a huge amount of statistics and patterns of life and structures involving millions of people and billions of dollars.
 Pity those who must interpret what is going on.
 We must sift through it and take what is important and leave all of the rest.
 We much take our freedom seriously and make the right choices.
 Where is the Muse?
 Where is the inspiration?
-Where is the spirit of things?
+Where is the spirit in things?
 Where is life we have dreamed of?

 All that appears is the grinding machinery of economic units consuming and devising all sorts of phony codes in relation to the conscience.

-Nature herself lays passive under the continuous attack and threat of the American waiting patiently for the time that the beast leaves the scene and she is able to live again.
+Nature herself lays passive under the continuous attack and threat of the American, waiting patiently for the time that the beast leaves the scene and she is able to live again.

 These criticisms appear every generation and do nothing in the long run but mollify the sense of truth.
 And the sense of truth is not winning out in America and the fear is that a great event will come and wipe it from the scene.